Custom Mac widgets for the sources you keep checking

 Can I use widgets on a MacBook?

 Yes.
-MacBook users can use native macOS widgets from supported apps and custom Kepo widgets for feeds, websites, GitHub, status pages, tasks, timers, and small tools.
+MacBook users get both native macOS widgets from supported apps and custom Kepo widgets for feeds, websites, GitHub, status pages, tasks, timers, and small tools.

 What are the best widgets for MacBook?

-Start with built-in widgets for Calendar, Reminders, Weather, Batteries, Notes, and Clock.
-Use Kepo for custom MacBook widgets such as RSS feeds, website checks, GitHub updates, status pages, todo lists, and timers.
+Start with the built-in widgets for Calendar, Reminders, Weather, Batteries, Notes, and Clock.
+Then add custom MacBook widgets with Kepo for the things they miss: RSS feeds, website checks, GitHub updates, status pages, todo lists, and timers.

 Is Kepo a widget app for MacBook?

 Yes.
 Kepo is a desktop app for custom Mac and MacBook widgets.
-It runs its own shortcut-accessible widget panel instead of changing Apple’s native widget system.
+It runs its own shortcut-accessible widget panel rather than changing Apple’s native widget system.

 When should I use native macOS widgets instead of Kepo?

-Use native macOS widgets when the app already provides the widget you need and Apple’s widget surface fits the job.
-Use Kepo when you need a custom widget for a source or workflow that does not already have a good native widget.
+Use native macOS widgets whenever the app already provides the widget you need and Apple’s widget surface fits the job.
+Reach for Kepo when the source or workflow you care about has no good native widget.

 Use native macOS widgets when the widget already exists.